 Our Research Structures Explained

 In Trinity research happens at different scales.
-All of the research we do, calls for individuals who are talented and have the drive to engage with challenging and demanding research questions.
-The foundations on which our work is built, therefore, on individual expertise.
-Many research questions, however, cannot be tackled at the individual level.
-We therefore also work together to uncover new knowledges or make breakthroughs.
-We have a rich history of collaboration and very distinctive and strong track record in interdisciplinary and transdisciplinary research.
+All of the research we do calls for individuals who are talented and have the drive to engage with challenging and demanding research questions.
+The foundations of our work is built on individual expertise.
+Many research questions, however, cannot be tackled at the individual level alone.
+We also work together to uncover new knowledge and make breakthroughs.
+We have a rich history of collaboration and a strong track record in interdisciplinary and transdisciplinary research.

-On the national level we engage with colleagues in all of the Higher Education Institutes in Ireland.
-We host three Science Foundation Ireland Research Centres.
+On the national level we engage with colleagues in all of the Higher Education Institutes in Ireland and we host three Science Foundation Ireland Research Centres.
 As an outward looking and global university, our international collaborations are of course a key part of our work.